BrentSeidel/BBS-Ada/README.md

 get furlongs back, you will need to do a little extra work.
 Look through the code for examples.

+# Variants
+When building for certain targets (i.e. the Arduino Due), some Ada libraries are unavailable, such as Ada.Numerics.
+In such a case, include the bbs_raven.gpr project files.
+This will provide all the conversions, except those that depend on missing feature (currently pressure-altitude conversions).

 # Copying
 This is free and unencumbered software released into the public domain.